 Charles W. Kello was born in the Ghent section of Norfolk on August 19th, 1942.
 The son of a terrific commercial artist, Charles W. Kello Jr. and “Myrt” his mother.
-He is the first child among five children, introduced to art at the age of nine.
+He was the first child among five children, introduced to art at the age of nine.
 His dad stated that young Kello “Just never stopped painting”.
-Since then, he began to receive awards as early as age twelve and even now at age seventy-one.
+Since then, he began to receive awards as early as age twelve and even at age seventy-one.
 As a teenager, he was an illustrator for several printing companies, before photography was what it is now.
-In order to reproduce ships and buildings, they had to be painted in detail, the reduced before printing.
+In order to reproduce ships and buildings, they had to be painted in detail, then reduced before printing.
 This gave him a firm foundation for his painting.

 Charles Kello’s collection at Stravitz Art Gallery